ezflashiv/EZ-Flash-IV-Client-2014/VIM-default-keystrokes.md

 * `CTRL-d` - move the screen down by half
 * `CTRL-f` - move the whole screen down
 * `CTRL-b` - move the whole screen up
+* `zz` - move the screen so that current line would be in the middle
+* `zt` - move the screen so that current line would be in the top
+* `100zt` - move the screen so that line number **100** would be in the top
+* `zb` - move the screen so that current line would be in the bottom

 #### Visual mode